Literacy and English

-Reading In Primary 3 pupils read stories, poems and informational texts regularly for enjoyment, showing through discussion and writing that they understand the main ideas.
+In Primary 3, pupils read a range of fiction and non-fiction texts regularly for enjoyment, showing through discussion and writing that they understand the main ideas.
+Pupils are encouraged to read with confidence, fluency and expression and to develop audience awareness when reading aloud.
+Pupils work in small reading groups to allow for group discussion work.
+Comprehension skills are developed further, and pupils learn how to answer questions with more detailed responses.
 With teacher support, they explore a range of reference sources to find information specific to their needs.
 Simple dictionary work is introduced.
-Pupils work in small reading groups to allow for group discussion work.

 With a Modern Languages specialist, girls are introduced to short sessions of different languages tied in with their topic work.
 The girls learn simple vocabulary and greetings and learn an awareness of different types of languages, building their confidence in and enthusiasm for language learning.

-Pupils extend their knowledge of numbers to 1000, and learn strategies for adding and subtracting 2 digit numbers and finding change from £1.
+Pupils extend their knowledge of numbers to 1000 and learn strategies for adding and subtracting 2-digit numbers and finding change from £1.
 They use their 2, 3, 4, 5 and 10x tables for multiplication and division and find halves and quarters.
 The range of units for measurement is extended.
 Pupils learn to tell the time in quarter hours and record this in words and as digital time.

-Information Handling Pupils consolidate their skills in creating bar charts and use the graphs to answer a variety of questions.
+Pupils consolidate their skills in creating bar charts and use the graphs to answer a variety of questions.
 They have further experience in using a simple database.

-Shape, Position and Movement Pupils learn to identify shapes from descriptions and use flat shapes to make tilings.
-They learn to use grid references to plot location.
-They learn to recognise right angles and symmetrical shapes.
+Pupils learn to identify 2D shapes and 3D objects from descriptions and use flat shapes to make tilings.
+They learn to use grid references to plot location and they learn to recognise right angles and symmetrical shapes.

-Problem Solving and Enquiry Pupils begin to use diagrams to solve problems and the range of problem-solving strategies is further extended through active learning.
+Pupils begin to use diagrams to solve problems and the range of problem-solving strategies is further extended through active learning.

-In Primary 3 the Social Studies programme aims to develop knowledge, understanding and enquiry skills through the following topics: -
+In Primary 3, the Social Studies programme aims to develop knowledge, understanding and enquiry skills through the following topics: -

 - The Victorians